lanceliumeng/LanceLiu_Portfolio/README.md

 ## Description of my portfolio website, including,

 ### Purpose
-**This portfolio website will help me to find a web developer job.**
+**This portfolio website will help me to find a web developer job. :grin:**
 *In addition,I will keep updating my portfolio and make sure it relates with my new skills*
 ### Functionality / features
 **My portfolio website has the below features**